 WinStar Farm says that Fed Biz is ‘bred to be a sire’.
 He stands before us with this powerful Storm Cat/Yarn/Knight’s Daughter engine of a pedigree, and just when we think we have his bloodlines mapped out, Fed Biz’s broodmare sire, Wild Again, introduces an additional strain of Nearctic to parallel that coming from Giant’s Causeway.
 The result is an intricately woven pedigree that is most masterfully devised.
 And rightly so; Fed Biz’s breeder, Richard Santulli, has been down this road before, as co-breeder of Johannesburg.

 [The mating of Fed Biz was planned by Reynolds Bell Thoroughbred Services, LLC.
 Just incredible and I truly admire the elegance of this mating.]

 - For those who want to learn more about the great Round Table, Avalyn Hunter offers an excellent profile of him in her American Classic Pedigrees.

 - The female line that produced Knight’s Daughter has clicked before with Mr. Prospector; producing the excellent sire Gone West, descending from Persian Maid.
 Persian Maid and Knight’s Daughter share the same granddam, the great Aloe.
 Aloe is also the 3rd dam of the top Argentine sire and broodmare sire, Sideral, via her granddaughter Starling, she a half sister to Knight’s Daughter.
-For a full discussion of Aloe, Feola, and more about this important family please see this seminal article in Reines de Course.

 - How interesting: Shackleford’s pedigree is another example of Storm Cat on the top and the family of Aloe on the bottom, via Persian Maid.
 This article by TFTribe on SB Nation offers more interesting facts about Aloe.